Niisshhannn/Chatbot_Psycho/README.md

 ## How to run full projet

 1. cd to web
-2. run `npm run build` build projet
+2. run `npm run build` to pack the projet front
 3. cd root with: `cd ..`
 4. run server with command `python app.py`
 5. `http://localhost:5000`